box/developer.box.com/content/guides/cli/quick-start/0-index.md

 <!--alex ignore executed-->

-CLI is a user-friendly command line tool that allows both technical andThe non-technical users to leverage the Box API to perform routine or bulk actions.
+The Box CLI is a user-friendly command line tool that allows both technical and non-technical users to leverage the Box API to perform routine or bulk actions.
 There is no need to write any code, as these actions are executed through a set of [commands][commands].